CodePapa360/Interactive-comments-section/README.md

 </div>

 <p align="center">
 This is a web application that showcases an interactive comments section.
 Users can add new comments, reply to existing comments, edit their own comments, and vote on comments.
-The project follows the `Model-View-Controller (MVC)` architectural pattern to separate data, presentation, and user interaction.
-Additionally, the `Publisher-Subscriber` pattern is utilized for event handling, enhancing the modularity and maintainability of the codebase.
+The project follows the <code>Model-View-Controller (MVC)</code> architectural pattern to separate data, presentation, and user interaction.
+Additionally, the <code>Publisher-Subscriber</code> pattern is utilized for event handling, enhancing the modularity and maintainability of the codebase.
 </p>

 <!-- Screenshot -->